Updates

 how to dispose of old clothes ireland 4

-5. Civic Amenity Sites
+5. Civic Amenity Sites and Recycling Centres

-If you feel you cannot do any of the above with large volumes of old textiles, you can always bring them to your local civic amenity site or clothing banks near you.
-Some of our civic amenity sites will also accept any type of clothing, footwear, textiles, including blankets at selected civic amenity sites.
+If you feel you cannot do any of the above with large volumes of old, unwanted textiles, you can always bring them to your local civic amenity site or clothing banks near you.
+Some of our civic amenity sites will also accept any clothing, footwear, textiles, including blankets at selected civic amenity sites.
 However, an extra charge would apply for disposing of bedding and mattresses.

 BONUS: 6.
 Barna Recycling Top Tips

-As the number one environmentally friendly waste collection provider, we have a few valuable extra tips to help you with disposing of old clothes and textiles:
+As the number one environmentally friendly waste collection provider, we have put together a list with valuable extra tips to help you with disposing of old clothes and textiles:

-• Consider the charity shops big advantage – not only are the clothes reused and not treated as waste, but they also help provide financial assistance to a particular charity.
+• Consider the charity shops’ big advantage – not only are the clothes reused and not treated as waste, but they also help provide financial assistance to a particular charity.

 • Familiarise yourself with other items charity shops may take for upcycling or re-selling – such as household goods, books, electrical items, etc. Not all of these shops are dedicated only to clothes.